asadali27232/App_Dev_ReactNative/README.md

 npx expo start
 ```

-This will start the Expo development server and open the app on your default browser.
-You can then use the Expo app on your phone or an emulator to view and test the app.
+This will start the Expo development server.
+You can open the app on your default browser or use the Expo app on your phone or an emulator, to view and test the app.

 ## Contributing
 Contributions to this repository are welcome.
 If you notice any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.